Latest Panthers News February 2026

 - Punter Sam Martin

-Carolina has moved on from kicker Eddy Pineiro, bringing in Ryan Fitzgerald.
-Fitzgerald didn't miss a kick last season at Florida State, converting all 13 field goal attempts and 14 extra points.
+itzgerald didn’t miss a kick last season at Florida State, converting all 13 field goal attempts and 14 extra points.
+He has been a reliable option for winning late games, converting a high percentage of field goals, around 80 percent.

 J.J.
 Jansen has been a model of consistency for Carolina, playing every game since 2009 as the Panthers' long snapper.